Last Updated on April 6, 2021

 Your pancreas helps regulate your blood sugar levels by releasing insulin.
 Since alcohol puts tons of carbs into your body, this can kick your pancreas into high gear.
 The resulting spike and drop in blood sugar can give you the munchies.
 Short-term, this is only a minor issue.
 But long-term, there is a link between excessive drinking and diabetes.

 Alcohol can also cause the overproduction of digestive enzymes.
-This can damage pancreatic cells and clog ducts to the point of painful swelling and inflammation, also known as pancreatitis.
+This can damage pancreatic cells and clog ducts to the point of painful swelling and inflammation, also known as pancreatitis7.
 This may last just a few days, or become permanent.

 How Does Alcohol Affect Your Kidneys?